CharlesCarley/FileTools/README.md

 # FileTools

 The FileTools project is a small collection of tools that are centered around loading file formats which are similar in structure to the [Blender](https://blender.org) .blend file.
+The original loader was written as part of the [OgreKit](https://github.com/gamekit-developers/gamekit/tree/master/Tools/FileTools) project.
 The main idea of the file format is to take a C or C++ API and compile it into a set of tables that can be used to rebuild the API on load.

 ## Contents